 I worked closely with Mike for 11 years: 5 years as an APR 6 Law Clerk and 6 years as a paralegal / investigator.
 In those 11 years, I never saw a "slam dunk" type of case come through his office.
 Every case seemed to have serious and complex issues.
 Truly, every dollar he made practicing law, was earned.

 Mike could speak volumes with his body language and facial expressions.
 He developed a wrinkle indentation between his eyebrows from scowling so much.

-Over the years, I started to think about how does a Korean guy who: doesn't fish, doesn't hunt and doesn't really care about what type of bird is flying in the air get along so well with a guy like Mike.
+Over the years, I started to think about how does a Korean guy who: doesn't fish, doesn't hunt, doesn't care what type of bird is flying, and over 30 years his junior get along so well with a guy like Mike, who frankly, most people thought was an absolute a-hole.
 To this day, I still don't have a definitive answer.
 But discussing law, politics, life and how to solve the world's problems from Mike's perspective surely has got to have something to do with it.

 I truly hope Mike is resting in peace.